Medicare Private Fee-For-Service Plans

 PFFS plans are much less common than other types of Medicare Advantage plans.

-According to 2017 research by the Kaiser Family Foundation, Health Maintenance Organization (HMO) plans are the most common type of Medicare Advantage plan.
-About 63 percent of all Medicare Advantage enrollees are in HMOs.
+According a 2022 research study by the Kaiser Family Foundation, Health Maintenance Organization (HMO) plans are the most common type of Medicare Advantage plan.
+About 59% of all Medicare Advantage enrollees are in HMOs.

 Eligibility and Costs of PFFS Plans